 If you have seen these symptoms in the behavior of a family member or friend or are currently experiencing them yourself, do not wait to get help from professional addiction treatment services.
 The longer you go without treatment, the greater the chance of an overdose.

-Medical detoxification is frequently the starting point for treating a substance use disorder and is done by flushing out any drugs and alcohol in someone’s system to achieve stabilization, treat acute intoxication, and stop any further damage that the presence of these substances may be causing.
+Medical detoxification is the starting point for treating a addiction and is done by flushing out any drugs and alcohol in someone’s system.
+To achieve stabilization, treat acute intoxication, and stop any further damage that the presence of these substances may be causing.

-Some common symptoms that can occur during Brevital detox treatment include seizures, hallucinations, delirium, and suicidal thoughts and behavior, which can be a deadly combination without the close supervision and expertise of a detox professional.
+Some common symptoms that can occur during detox treatment include seizures, hallucinations, delirium, and suicidal thoughts and behavior.
+These can be a deadly combination without the close supervision and expertise of a detox professional.

 Once someone has finished detoxing and their withdrawal symptoms have passed, Brevital addiction treatment should continue in the form of an addiction recovery program.
 Depending on factors like addiction severity, relapse potential, and physical and mental health, they may benefit more from either living onsite at a facility in an inpatient program or commuting to treatment sessions as part of an outpatient program.